Severe Weather Statement issued for Custer by NWS - NewsBreak

 Severe Weather Statement issued for Custer by NWS

 Effective: 2021-08-28 16:00:00 CDT Expires: 2021-08-28 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Custer A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM CDT FOR EASTERN LOGAN AND WEST CENTRAL CUSTER COUNTIES At 632 PM CDT, a severe thunderstorm was located over Gandy, or near Stapleton, moving northeast at 15 mph.
-HAZARD...Ping pong ball size hail and 60 mph wind gusts.
+Target Area: Custer A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM CDT FOR SOUTHEASTERN CUSTER COUNTY At 649 PM CDT, a severe thunderstorm was located 10 miles east of Oconto, or 14 miles south of Broken Bow, moving east at 10 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
+IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Stapleton, Gandy, Logan, Shanklin Bluff, Tarboz Lake and Hoagland.
-This includes the following highways Highway 92 between mile markers 226 and 237.
-Highway 83 between mile markers 107 and 116.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Locations impacted include Buckeye and Pressey State Wildlife Management Area.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0